Original Post Date: May 25, 2015

-But what I find most troubling is your presumption that we the people – those of us without a public platform — are not having those conversations.
-It seems as if you underestimated a shared national concern for social injustices, and never imagined that so many of us could be talking about it without being poked by you and a cup of condescension.
+But what I find most troubling is your presumption that we the people – those of us without a public platform -- are not having those conversations.
+It seems as if you underestimated a shared national concern for social injustices, and never imagined that so many of us could be talking about it and trying to better understand the issues without being poked by you and a nice hot cup of condescension.

 Even in my own small business, we informally discuss race, discrimination and a host of social, political and religious issues regularly over lunch or coffee.
 We are respectful, engaged, sometimes in disagreement and yet our discourse remains healthy and enlightening.

-It would seem that you, not your customers, were the one who needed the lesson about changing your perception.
-I’m happy to chat more about it over a cappuccino with soy.
+It would seem that you, not your customers, were the one who needed the lesson.
+I’m happy to chat more about it over a cappuccino.